-- Alexander Youth Network serves approximately 8,800 children a year in more than a dozen programs.
+- Alexander Youth Network provides over 10,000 services to children and families each year in more than a dozen programs.

 - Alexander’s mission is to provide quality professional treatment to children with serious emotional and behavioral problems.
 We deliver an effective and efficient array of services, enabling children and their families to exercise self-determination, achieve their potential, and become positive contributors to society.